Who the System Report is for

 The hard part is knowing what the mess protects.

-Inherited systems become risky because business behaviour spreads across code, database shape, old rules, admin workarounds, background jobs, vendor integrations, deployment habits, and team memory.
+Inherited systems become risky because business behaviour spreads across code, database shape, old rules, admin workarounds, background jobs, vendor integrations, deployment habits, and team memory — until no single place clearly owns a rule.
+Smallbox calls that responsibility drift.
 The report exists to find that shape before anyone changes it.

 Rules vs. accidents